Troubleshooting Common iPhone Issues

 - Avoid Direct Sunlight: Keep your iPhone out of direct sunlight or hot environments.

-- Close Background Apps: Running too many apps can cause your iPhone to overheat.
-Close unnecessary apps.
+- Close Unused Apps: Running too many apps simultaneously can cause overheating.

-- Restart Your iPhone: A restart can fix temporary glitches.
+- Restart Your iPhone: A restart can help cool down your device.

 Final Thoughts